 "Ms. Tharp is quite simply one of the finest choreographers of our time," Bucknell President John Bravman said in introducing her.
 "Twyla Tharp brings more to Bucknell tonight than even her remarkable vision and originality as a choreographer.
 She also brings insight into the subject of the Bucknell Forum series: creativity."

-In her talk, Tharp offered lessons on creativity and collaboration gleaned from a decades-long career working with the likes of Bob Dylan, Elvis Costello and Mikhail Baryshnikov.
+Creativity and collaboration In her talk, Tharp offered lessons on creativity and collaboration gleaned from a decades-long career working with the likes of Bob Dylan, Elvis Costello and Mikhail Baryshnikov.
 She suggested that before setting out to think "out of the box," however, one must "have a box" of basic tools to do the job at hand.
 She encouraged the audience to think about creativity as doing things in a re-imagined way rather than a completely new way.

 "I think in our culture there's a value in originality, and we confuse something that has never been done with something that has never been done in that way," she said.
 "You need to know yourself.
 You need to know your strengths.
 You need to know your weaknesses.
 On a good day, go for your weaknesses.
 A good swordsman needs to have a different move in his pocket than the one he is known to be good at, because his opponent knows the moves he is good at."